 - What universities have graduate employee unions?

 - As an international student, how would a union benefit me?

 - Is there a chance that unionizing will lower some students’ stipends to match that of other departments?

 - Would a union change what is unique about each department?

 - Funding for my research assistantship comes from a grant, so how could we negotiate over that?

 Stand Up for Graduate Student Employees (SUGSE) is a grassroots organization of graduate-student workers at Brown University.
-SUGSE was founded in 2014 to advocate for graduate-student workers; SUGSE’s accomplishments include fighting to save sixth-year funding and winning dental insurance for all graduate-student workers.
+SUGSE was founded in 2014 to advocate for graduate-student workers; SUGSE’s accomplishments include fighting to save sixth-year funding, winning dental insurance for all graduate-student workers, and ratifying the first collective bargaining agreement for graduate-student workers at an Ivy League university.
 Our hundreds of members come from departments and schools within the university.
 We are affiliated with the American Federation of Teachers (AFT) and the Rhode Island Federation of Teachers and Health Professionals (RIFTHP).